I was texting a friend about how at times my Addison’s Disease can be scary. He asked me a simple question.

 We are Clearly Alive

-I refuse to let Addison’s Disease control me.
-I will stop viewing Addison’s Disease as something that I must control.
-I cannot ignore my disease.
-I cannot minimize or down play my disease.
+Addison’s Disease will not control me.
+Additionally, I will stop viewing Addison’s Disease as something that I must control.
+I cannot ignore my disease nor can I minimize or down play it.
 But I can choose to work with my disease.

 I choose life.